-- Combine the canned pumpkin and peanut butter together in a large bowl.
+- Mix canned pumpkin and peanut butter together in a large bowl.

-- Stir in the flour and combine the mixture into a dough.
+- Stir in the flour and combine the mixture until the dough forms.

-- Roll out the dough onto a floured surface.
+- Roll out the dough ball onto a clean floured surface.

-- Cut into shapes with your favorite cookie cutter.
+- Cut into fun shapes with your favorite cookie cutter.

-- Place treats onto an ungreased baking sheet, about a half-inch apart.
+- Place doggie treats onto an ungreased baking sheet, about a half-inch apart.

 This recipe makes about 2-3 dozen doggie cookies depending on the size of your cookie cutter.

-They will last up to 1 week, so I suggest freezing some for later.
-See the full recipe from Puppy Leaks.
+They will last up to 10 days, so I suggest freezing some for later.

 - 1 egg